 It wouldn’t be a trip to Tauranga without taking on the Mount Maunganui (Mauao) walk(opens in new window).
 An activity to add to your list of must-dos in Tauranga, it’s the Bay of Plenty’s most iconic landmark (and one of the most Instagrammed spots in New Zealand!).
 Enjoy 360-degree panoramic views from the top, and on a clear day, visitors can see the Coromandel peninsula in the North.

-The sunkissed coastline of the Bay of Plenty is frequented by dolphins, whales and orcas, and is a beautiful place to explore by ocean safari.
-Take a day cruise on the Bay Explorer and enjoy the unique aquatic world that lies just off the coast.
+Explore Tauranga’s big blue backyard with Bay Explorer or Dolphin Seafaris.
+The sun-kissed coastline of the Bay of Plenty is frequented by dolphins, whales and orcas, and plenty of other sea life.
+Learn from passionate locals about the unique aquatic world that lies just off the coast.